min2ha/ukwa-site/content/target/81642/index.en.md

   "subject": "Brexit"
 }

-# Independent: A no-deal Brexit is "more likely than ever before", the president of the European

 A no-deal Brexit was "more likely than ever before", the president of the European Council warned, ahead of a make-or-break summit of EU leaders in Brussels in October 2018